quisquous/cactbot/ui/raidboss/data/triggers/README.txt

 {
   // Regular expression to match against.
   regex: /trigger-regex-(with-position-1)-here/,
+  // Time to wait before showing it once the regex is seen.
+May be a number or a function(data, matches) that returns a number.
+  delaySeconds: 0,
   // Number of seconds to show the trigger for.
-Either seconds or a function(data, matches).
+May be a number or a function(data, matches) that returns a number.
   durationSeconds: 3,
-  // Time to wait before showing it once the regex is seen.
-Can be a number or a function(data, matches).
-  delaySeconds: 0,
   // Text to show with info importance.
-May be a function(data, matches) that returns a string. infoText = 'Info',
+May be a string or a function(data, matches) that returns a string. infoText = 'Info',
   // Text to show with alert importance.
-May be a function(data, matches) that returns a string. alertText = 'Info',
+May be a string or a function(data, matches) that returns a string. alertText = 'Info',
   // Text to show with alarm importance.
-May be a function(data, matches) that returns a string. alarmText = 'Info',
+May be a string or a function(data, matches) that returns a string. alarmText = 'Info',
   // Sound file to play, or one of 'Info', 'Alert', 'Alarm', or 'Long'.
 Paths to sound files are
   // relative to the ui/raidboss/ directory.